Paul Cantor

-Early life
+Early life and education

 Cantor was born in New York City on October 25, 1945.
+His family was Jewish and secular.
 As a young man he was an avid reader with interests in science, philosophy, and literature.
 He has given an account of his early years in his intellectual autobiography.

 While still in high school, Cantor attended Ludwig von Mises' economics seminars in New York City.

 He went on to study English literature at Harvard (A.B., 1966, Ph.D., 1971), where he studied literature with Larry Benson, Hershel Baker, and Walter Jackson Bate and politics with Harvey Mansfield.